Click To Read More

 Who designed the Scottish Parliament building?

-The Scottish Parliament building was designed by Catalan architect Enric Miralles.
-The first design was created in 1998 but the building didn’t open until 2004.
+Enric Miralles, a Catalan architect, was in charge of creating the Scottish Parliament building.
+The first design was created in 1998, but the building didn’t open until 2004.
 Enric Miralles died in 2000.

 The original estimate for the construction of the Scottish Parliament building was between £10 million and £40 million.
 The final cost exceeded the estimate by 10 times at £414 million.